British inflation tumbles to lowest level in over 14 years

 Most economists say Britain, where consumer spending remains strong and wages are starting to rise, faces less danger of deflation than the euro zone, where falling prices have sparked fears of a Japan-style economic stagnation.

-Carney said that he expected inflation to drift lower in coming months, but then to return towards 2 percent.
+Carney said that he expected inflation to drift lower in coming months, but then to return toward 2 percent.

 "A little bit of inflation is good for the economy," he told the BBC.
 "We have the means at the Bank of England and the will and responsibility ... to bring inflation back up to the 2 percent target."